 Once upon a time, desktop support was the entry-level echelon of the IT infrastructure ladder.
-The mapping of drives, checking of cables and maintenance of printers was considered to be the perfect area for junior staff to cut their information technology teeth.
-Career progression moved you further towards the “back” of the infrastructure, graduating into the upkeep of servers, databases, messaging systems, directory services, backups and the like.
+The mapping of drives, checking of cables, and maintenance of printers was considered to be the perfect area for junior staff to cut their information technology teeth.
+Career progression moved you further towards the “back” of the infrastructure, graduating into the upkeep of servers, databases, messaging systems, directory services, backups, and the like.

 They were ideally suited to less experienced staff for a few reasons.
 At the time, the Windows operating system wasn’t really that far into being a true multi-user client, and features on the desktop were much less advanced and integrated compared to the present day.
 Applications usually came from within small subsets, and invariably these were natively installed or deployed as part of the image itself.

-Most importantly, users couldn’t really do much with their systems besides use the business applications that they were presented with, so the desktop, and desktop support in general, was a predictable, analogous environment in which problems could be usually solved simply and with a minimum of overhead.
+Most importantly, users couldn’t really do much with their systems besides using the business applications that they were presented with, so the desktop, and desktop support in general, was a predictable, analogous environment in which problems could be usually solved simply and with a minimum of overhead.

 Of course, times change.